 Nominations for Best Poster Award

-Your attendance and participation will be greatly appreciated as we seek to strengthen the expertise in field of Neurology and Neurosurgery!!
+Your attendance and participation will greatly be held in high regard as we seek to strengthen the expertise in field of Neurology and Neurosurgery!!

 On behalf of the Organizing Committee, it is with great pleasure that we welcome you to the official website of the 24th International Conference on Neurology and Neurosurgery during April 23-25, 2018 at Rome, Italy.